NAMI (automotive institute): History

 Experimental and prototype engines were developed at the institute, some of which served as the basis for later mass production.
-In the 1960s, NATI developed some front-wheel drive and automatic transmissions, but these concepts didn't make it to production until much later, as they were deemed too expensive and complex for the state of the industry at that time.
+In the 1960s, NAMI developed some front-wheel drive and automatic transmissions, but these concepts didn't make it to production until much later, as they were deemed too expensive and complex for the state of the industry at that time.
 For example, they developed the GAZ-21 automatic transmission, for which the service infrastructure was virtually non-existent.

 Post-Soviet era

 In 2014 the NAMI purchased the Yo-Mobile project for 1 Euro.

 In 2021, NAMI was involved in the design process the Aurus Senat car line, and developed a hydrogen powered model.
 A laboratory model was presented at its plant in Tatarstan in central Russia.

 In May 2022, NAMI acquired Renault's controlling stake (about 68%) in the Russian car manufacturer AvtoVAZ.